itssakshi/CppPracticalAssignment/README.md

-This repo contains all the assingnments of C++
+This repo contains all the assignnments of C++